1. Can you provide a brief overview of the program?

 2 credits = attendance at 8 seminars, submission of 8 reflections + end of year symposium

 Precision Health students are required to attend 8 seminars.
-We highly encourage students to attend the Precision Health seminar series, but they can also attend Precision Health related seminars/journal clubs, etc. in their home department or other departments.
+We highly encourage students to attend the Precision Health seminar series, but they can also attend Precision Health related seminars/journal clubs, the LHS Collaboratory, etc. in their home department or other departments with prior approval from the Program Director.
+In addition, opportunities will arise that we will email to students that will fulfill the seminar requirements.
 Following each seminar, you will be required to submit a 1-page, double-spaced reflection focused on comparing/contrasting the seminar topic to your interests in Precision Health.

 No, you do not have to take courses from each of the 6 competencies; however, you do need to complete coursework in at least 2 of the 6 and make every effort to include all precision health domains (Discovery, Treatment, and Health) in your course work.

-As part of the Rackham Graduate School Rules, no more than one-sixth of the credits required for a masters degree may be double-counted for the PH certificate.
-This essentially means that you may count one, 3 credit course, that is required for your degree program, toward the requirements for the certificate.
+As part of the Rackham Graduate College rules, no more than one-sixth of the credits required for a master’s degree may be double-counted with the Graduate Precision Health Certificate.

 10 credits course work